tdeheurles/homecores/README.md

         [...]
 ```

-We have :
+We have:
- - docker0 : The inet `must` be the same as the flannel defined in the config.
+ - docker0: The inet `must` be the same as the flannel defined in the config.
 If docker0 does not appear, just run `dbox` command (docker run -ti busybox sh).
 It will download a small container.
-Inside container, run `ifconfig`, the eth0 should be something like `10.200.24.4` (corresponding to the flannel CIDR and your flannel0 network).
+Inside this container, run `ifconfig`, the eth0 should be something like `10.200.24.4` (corresponding to the flannel CIDR and your flannel0 network).
- - eth0 : this is the vagrant NAT
+ - eth0: this is the vagrant NAT
- - eth1 : this is the vagrant `private_ip`, it's used for NFS (folder sharing)
+ - eth1: this is the vagrant `private_ip`, it's used for NFS (folder sharing)
- - eth2 : this one is `important`.
+ - eth2: this one is `important`.
 It must corresponds to the ip defined in the `config.sh` file (network_mask="192.168.1").
 It's your `public_ip`
- - `flannel0` : This is the one we are looking for.
+ - `flannel0`: This is the one we are looking for.
 It must be in the CIDR define in `config.sh` (flannel_network="10.200.0.0/16").
-It must correpond to :
+It must correpond to:
    - `docker0`
    - `eth0` inside containers.
- - lo : your machine loopback
+ - lo: your machine loopback

 ##### The kubernetes controller: kubectl
 kubectl is the CLI that can be used to communicate with kubernetes.
-It's downloaded after the CoreOS is up.
+It's downloaded after CoreOS is up.
-Just run `kubectl`, if the help appear.
-It's fine
+Just run `kubectl`, if the help appears then it's fine

 ##### kubelet and kubernetes
-`sytemd` is in charge to run the `kubelet` (kubernetes part that start and stop containers).
-So to look if everything is fine, just look to your running containers :
+`sytemd` is in charge of running the `kubelet` (kubernetes part that starts and stops containers).
+So to look if everything is fine, just look to your running containers:

-- kst (alias that will prompt some kubernetes informations) :
+- kst (alias that will prompt some kubernetes informations):
 ```bash
 core@master1 ~ $ kst
 SERVICES